HemanthVattam25/MERN-STACK-WEB-DEVELOPMENT/HTML, CSS and JavaScript/Day-4 DOM-4(Local Storage, Page linking)/Practice Code/JOB-APPLICATION/readme.md

 - **Now we have the selected bookmark applications and stored in Local storage.**

 Remaining part: collect the data from local storage and display it in bookmarks tab

+4. Add delete option in the bookmarks

+- splice the array based on the selected element and the index

+5. Add sorting to salary, name and filter based on Role.

+- sort and filter based on the elements name and type